top of page

 E-mail: lwtinoco@nppn.ufrj.br; lamar@nppn.ufrj.br

-Bio: She holds a B.S. with a Teaching degree in Chemistry from UERJ, Master’s, and PhD both in Chemistry in the area of Nuclear Magnetic Resonance from the Brazilian Institute of Military Engineering (IME).
-She developed her postdoctoral research at UFRJ Institute of Medical Biochemistry in the area of NMR proteins and senior internship at the University of California in Riverside in the area of metabolomics.
+Bio: She holds a B.S. with a Teaching degree in Chemistry from UERJ, and a Master’s, and Ph.D. both in Chemistry in the area of Nuclear Magnetic Resonance from the Brazilian Institute of Military Engineering (IME).
+She developed her postdoctoral research at UFRJ Institute of Medical Biochemistry in the area of NMR proteins and a senior internship at the University of California in Riverside in the area of metabolomics.
 She is currently a level-3 Associate Professor at UFRJ and director of the Institute of Research on Natural Products (IPPN).
-She is a permanent professor of the Graduate Programs in Chemistry of Natural Products (IPPN-UFRJ) and in Pharmacology and Medicinal Chemistry (ICB-UFRJ), also being a member of the Research Program on Development of Drugs (ICB-UFRJ).
+She is a permanent professor of the Graduate Programs in Chemistry of Natural Products (IPPN-UFRJ) and in Pharmacology and Medicinal Chemistry (ICB-UFRJ), and also a member of the Research Program on Development of Drugs (ICB-UFRJ).
 She was responsible for the installation of the Multi-use Laboratory of Nuclear Magnetic Resonance Analysis (LAMAR) in IPPN, being its coordinator until now.
-Her research interests consist in the identification, quantification, and structural determination of natural products in vegetal extracts using NMR, studies on intermolecular interactions and the structural determination of peptides and proteins using NMR.
+Her research interests consist of the identification, quantification, and structural determination of natural products in vegetal extracts using NMR, studies on intermolecular interactions, and the structural determination of peptides and proteins using NMR.
 She also coordinates the Laboratory of Analysis of the Development of Enzymatic Inhibitors (LADIE), where research projects on the application of NMR in the studies of intermolecular interactions for the planning of drugs, which includes the quest for inhibitors for plasmin enzymes in Yersinia pestis, nucleoside hydrolases (Leishmania), and acetylcholinesterase.
-She collaborated with many research groups from UFRJ and other universities form Brazil and abroad, mainly with the groups at the Universidad de la República in Uruguay and at the Universidad Nacional de Colombia.
+She collaborated with many research groups from UFRJ and other universities from Brazil and abroad, mainly with the groups at the Universidad de la República in Uruguay and at the Universidad Nacional de Colombia.

 marco aurelio.gif